mikependon/RepoDB/Docs/pages/connection.rst

 CountAll
 --------

-Count all the table data from the database.
+Counts all the table data from the database.

 .. highlight:: c#